lastcoder70/Spread/README.md

 2. open the folder in vs code
 3. split the terminal in two parts
-4. In first terminal type 'cd client' and type'npm install' and in second terminal type'cd server' and type 'npm install' 5.now type 'npm run dev' in both the terminals'
+4. In first terminal type 'cd client' and type'npm install' and in second terminal type'cd server' and type 'npm install'
+5. now type 'npm run dev' in both the terminals'
-6.Now go to any browser and type 'localhost:5173'
+6. Now go to any browser and type 'localhost:5173'